-- Change-permit to increase deposited amounts of waste-rock from 860 Mt to 1000 Mt, - Change-permit to perform dam safety measures and consequent relocation of infrastructure, - New permit for the entire operations in Aitik (incl Liikavaara) from 2026 and onward, - Renewal of existing procession concession Aitik K nr 1 and Liikavaara K nr 1, - Additional mining concessions over the Aitik East area, - Up-date the local planning conditions
+- Change-permit to increase deposited amounts of waste-rock from 860 Mt to 1000 Mt. - Change permit to perform dam safety measures and consequent relocation of infrastructure. (court ruling pronounced 5th of July, but was appealed by the Swedish Agency for Marine and Water Management to the Supreme Court) New permit for the entire operations in Aitik (incl Liikavaara) from 2028 and onward, - Additional mining concessions over the Aitik East area, - Up-date the local planning conditions